alem-01/alem_public/subjects/flutter_piscine/maxNum/README.md

 ### **Ternary operators**

 One can do different things with ternary operators.
-It comes handy when based on some condition you want to do different things, but also try to keep small amount of code.
+It comes handy when one wants to do actions based on some condition.
+This operation also keeps less amount of code, and hopefully more readable.

 Typical form of the ternary operator is:

 ```
 condition ? (value for true condition) : (value for false condition)
 ```

 ```dart
 bool four_greater_than_five = 4 > 5 ?  true : false;